Sandbox Images

 ## Build and Register an Image

 You can define the same image with a Dockerfile, Python, or TypeScript.
-During a build, Tensorlake prepares a temporary builder sandbox, applies the setup steps, snapshots the prepared root filesystem, and registers the snapshot under the image name.
+The build runs the setup steps and registers the result under the image name in your project.

 <Tabs>